ga4gh/refget/docs/sequences/README.md

 ---
 layout: default
-title: refget protocol
+title: refget sequences protocol
 suppress_footer: true
 ---

 # Refget Sequences v2.0.0

+> **Note on naming:** This specification was originally published as "refget", but in 2025 was renamed to "refget sequences", after the *refget sequence collections* specification was approved.
+The term "refget" is now used as an umbrella term covering both the sequences and sequence collections specification.
+This document has been updated to use "refget sequences," but "refget" may be used as shorthand to refer to "refget sequences" for historical reasons (e.g., `vnd.ga4gh.refget.v2.0.0+plain`).

 ## Introduction

 Reference sequences are fundamental to genomic analysis and interpretation however naming is a serious issue.
 For example the reference genomic sequence GRCh38/1 is also known as hg38/chr1, CM000663.2 and NC_000001.11.
 In addition there is no standardised way to access reference sequence from providers such as INSDC (ENA, Genbank, DDBJ), Ensembl or UCSC.

-Refget enables access to reference sequences using an identifier derived from the sequence itself.
+Refget Sequences enables access to reference sequences using an identifier derived from the sequence itself.

-Refget uses a hash algorithm (by default `MD5`) to generate a checksum identifier, which is a digest of the underlying sequence.
+Refget Sequences uses a hash algorithm (by default `MD5`) to generate a checksum identifier, which is a digest of the underlying sequence.
 This removes the need for a single accessioning authority to identify a reference sequence and improves the provenance of sequence used in analysis.
 In addition refget defines a simple scheme to retrieve reference sequence via this checksum identifier.

-Refget is intended to be used in any scenario where full or partial access to reference sequence is required e.g. the CRAM file format or a genome browser.
+Refget Sequences is intended to be used in any scenario where full or partial access to reference sequence is required e.g. the CRAM file format or a genome browser.

 ## Design principles